What are the best yoga retreats for beginners in 2021?

-Well, that answer totally depends on you.
+Well, it depends on you.

 Those lists tell you what the best yoga retreats are… but for who?
-Just because one blogger thinks the yoga retreat they personally went on was the bet one ever, doesn’t mean it’s the best one for you.
+Just because one blogger thinks the retreat they personally went to was the best one ever, doesn’t mean it’s the best one for you.

-So, with this guide I’m going to help you find the best yoga retreat for your own individual needs.
+So, with this guide, I’m going to help you find the best yoga retreat for your own individual needs.

 You might also like to read my guides to:

 How To Pick The Best Yoga Retreat For Beginners

 1, What styles of yoga do you want to do on your yoga vacation?